Department of Nuclear Engineering and Industrial Management

 Credit arranged

-Fundamental principles of engineering management addressing management theory applied to the engineering environment; management processes and techniques; attitudes that facilitate the leadership role of the engineering manager in an engineering organization.
+Fundamental principles of engineering and technology management addressing management theory applied to the technical environment; management processes and techniques; attitudes that facilitate the leadership role of the engineering manager in a technology-driven organization.
+Typically Offered: Varies.

 Application of project risk assessment tools and techniques that help increase the probability of project success.
 Discover different approaches used by commercial and federal agencies to identify, assess, and quantify risks and their impacts on projects.